 See the best hotel deals and reserve a place to stay in Vomero here.

-4. Port of Naples
+4. Port of Naples.

 The Port of Naples is a vibrant neighbourhood that’s perfect for those who want to be in the heart of things.
 The port itself is an interesting place to explore and offers plenty of opportunities for travellers who love history and culture.
 For example, there are several museums nearby, including the National Museum of Capodimonte, which houses work by artists like Caravaggio and Titian.
-Pre book your Capodimonte museum tickets here, or private art gallery tour here.

-If you’re more interested in food than art, this might be a good option because it’s also home to some great restaurants such as Da Michele (which serves traditional Neapolitan dishes), Ristorante Pizzeria Da Michele (a more casual spot) or La Tavernetta di Bottega L’Angelo Dei Dolci (where you can enjoy desserts).
+If you’re more interested in Naples food than art, this might be a good option because it’s also home to some great restaurants such as Da Michele (which serves traditional Neapolitan dishes), Ristorante Pizzeria Da Michele (a more casual spot) or La Tavernetta di Bottega L’Angelo Dei Dolci (where you can enjoy desserts).

 See the best hotel deals and check prices for hotels in Port of Naples here.

-5. Lungomare Caracciolo
+5. Lungomare Caracciolo.

 Lungomare Caracciolo is one of the best places to stay if you want to be close to the water.
 It’s also very close to Vesuvius, so you can hike up it or take a bus tour of its crater (Vesuvius tickets here).
-The area has lots of restaurants, bars and cafes where you can sit and watch people go by on their boats or just relax with a book while sipping an espresso.

 Vico Sottomarino is another great neighbourhood because it’s right near Via Partenope (the main street) but still far enough away from all the business that goes on there during high season – when most tourists come through Naples.
 There are lots of shops nearby too if you need groceries or want to take home some souvenirs from your trip.